-Market Participant A in the previous example declares itself as available for the Dispatch Intervals between 4pm and 8pm on the following day.
+Market Participant A in the previous example declares itself as 'available in-service' for the Dispatch Intervals between 4pm and 8pm on the following day.
 At 9am the following day it becomes aware that half of its capacity will not be available during the 4pm to 8pm period.

 However, Market Participant A does not expect this change in its available capacity would have any material impact on the spot price during the 4pm to 8pm period.
 Market Participant A considers other Market Participants will incur additional costs to source additional fuel through short-term gas market arrangements if they learn they will be called on to provide additional capacity at short notice.
-Market Participant A does not update its offer and availability status to reflect its expect available capacity for the period.
+Market Participant A does not update its offer and availability 'capacity type' status flag to reflect its expected available capability capacity for the period until close to gate closure.